 We enjoyed a variety of food and a little wine to drink.
 As I was talking to Ilhan, I noticed a person paying his bill and recognized him as our friend Tuba’s father Zeki bey.
 I turned around and saw his wife, Akasya hanim sitting with a couple.
 I got up and went to their table and found out the couple was Tuba’s sister Banu and her husband.
 They live in Ohio!
 As luck would have it, we met them in Ayvalik.
 We chatted a little and they went back home.

-At our table, it was time for the birthday cake and Ilhan had ordered a cheese cake, Mina’s favorite.
-It was indeed a good cake, after she blew the candles and cut the firt piece, we all enjoyed a piece.
+At our table, it was time for the birthday cake and Ilhan had ordered a cheesecake, Mina’s favorite.
+It was indeed a good cake, after she blew the candles and cut the first piece, we all enjoyed a piece.
 Thus was Mina’s 13th birthday we celebrated in Ayvalik as we did her 10th.
 Many happy returns of the day Mimi!

 Here are some photographs from our travels, the Melin House where we stayed, its gorgeous gardens, and the birthday dinner at Ayna.
 Note the last birthday photograph of all of us in the mirror and Mina taking the photograph.
 We were at and in Ayna in more ways than one!